SysManSquad/sysmansquadblogdev/content/posts/2020-11-23-find-microsoft-accounts/index.md

                             <blockquote class="wp-block-quote">
                               <p>
-                                Microsoft has introduced some changes that at least seem to prevent <em>NEW </em>Microsoft Accounts on Company Domains.
+                                Microsoft has introduced some changes that at least seem to prevent *NEW *Microsoft Accounts on Company Domains.
 I added more details in the [Preventing](#preventing) section if you want to read more about this.
 If you just want to find the accounts, jump to [Identifying the Problem](#identifying-the-problem).
                               </p>
                             </blockquote>
                           </div>